Bryan D. Spinks: Life

 He was born in Braintree, Essex and lived in Black Notley, Essex, where he attended Black Notley Church of England Primary School; Endsleigh School, Colchester; and Braintree County High School.
 Spinks attended St. Chad's College at the University of Durham where he earned an honours Theology degree in 1970 (Class 2, Div.
 1) while studying under Canon Arthur Couratin.
 He also earned a postgraduate diploma in Theology with distinction on a Lightfoot Scholarship.
-Following this, Spinks earned an M.Th. in Liturgy under the supervision of Ronald Jasper and Geoffrey Coming.
+Following this, Spinks earned an M.Th. in Liturgy under the supervision of Ronald Jasper and Geoffrey Cuming.

 Spinks completed ordination training at St. Chad's College but was under the canonical age for ordination and so worked for a short time in employment with the Essex County Council.
 He was ordained a deacon in 1975 and a priest in 1976.

 In 1978, he was successfully examined for the Durham BD on English Reformed liturgy, which was subsequently published as two books.
 He also studied Syriac liturgy with Sebastian Brock and published papers on East Syrian liturgy.

 In 1981, he was appointed chaplain to the chapel at Churchill College, Cambridge.
-He was also an affiliated lecturer in Liturgy in the Faculty of Divinity, Cambridge (1981-1997).
-He served two curacies in the diocese of Chelmsford (1975-1979).
-He served on the Church of England Liturgical Commission (1986-1995) and as a consultant (1996-2000).
+He was also an affiliated lecturer in Liturgy in the Faculty of Divinity, Cambridge (1981–1997).
+He served two curacies in the diocese of Chelmsford (1975–1979).
+He served on the Church of England Liturgical Commission (1986–1995) and as a consultant (1996–2000).

 In 1988, he was successfully examined for the Durham DD, the highest examined doctorate in Theology in English universities.

 In 1998, he was appointed Bishop F. Percy Goddard Professor of Liturgical Studies and Pastoral Theology at Yale Divinity School, the Yale Institute of Sacred Music, and Berkeley Divinity School.

 Spinks is a past chair of the Society for Liturgical Study, a past president of the Scottish Church Service Society (the only Anglican and non-Presbyterian thus far to hold this office), and a past president of the Society for Oriental Liturgy.
 He has published widely on early Christian, Syrian, Anglican, Reformed, and contemporary liturgy.
 In 2021, he was invited to give the Aidan Kavanagh Lecture in Liturgical Studies at the Yale Institute of Sacred Music.
 From 1998, he has served as a priest in the Middlesex Area Cluster Network of Parishes in Connecticut.